aurora-scheduler/scheduler/docs/development/committers-guide.md

 If a developer already has a GPG key, they may manually add it to the KEYS file and submit a pull request.

-Developers who do not yet have a GPG key, or wish to create a new one, can do the following:
+Developers who do not yet have a GPG key or wish to create a new one can :

 1. Fork project on Github.